fpgadeveloper/ethernet-fmc-max-throughput/README.md

 ## Requirements

-This project is designed for Vivado 2019.2.
-If you are using an older version of Vivado, then you *MUST* use an older version of this repository.
-Refer to the [list of commits](https://github.com/fpgadeveloper/ethernet-fmc-max-throughput/commits/master "list of commits") to find links to the older versions of this repository.
+This project is designed for version 2019.2 of the Xilinx tools (Vivado/SDK/PetaLinux).
+If you are using an older version of the
+Xilinx tools, then refer to the [release tags](https://github.com/fpgadeveloper/ethernet-fmc-max-throughput/releases "releases") to find the version of this repository that matches your version of the tools.

 In order to test the Ethernet FMC using this design, you need to use an Ethernet cable to loopback ports 0 and 2, and ports 1 and 3.